 Last comment.
 Kelly says, I get reviews from my associates.
-I pick a few patients each month from each of her associate lists and asks for the reviews.
+And I pick it up as a question mark off that for some reason, I pick a few patients each month from each of her associate lists and asks for the reviews.
 And she doesn't see it as a huge problem to ask on their behalf.
-If you're a principal, there's every reason you write to a patient and say, I see you've seen one of my associates, really pleased to know how they got on, could you give us a review on Google?
-And yeah, there's a good reason to do that from a patient's perspective, but certainly a good view from your business perspective isn't there?

-And here's a great tip on asking for reviews.
-Tell them that you want to help more people like them, because they'd be more likely to leave your review then because they know what they went through before they found you.
-If you say, I'm trying to build my business, they don't care.
+If you're a principal, there's every reason you might write to us and say, but I see you've seen one of my associates really pleased to know how they got on.
+Could you give us a review on Google?
+And yeah, there's a good reason to do that, from a patient's perspective, but certainly a good view from your business perspective isn't and here's a great tip on asking for reviews.
+Tell them that you want to help more people like them, because they'd be more likely to leave your review them because they know what they went through.
+Before they found you.
+If you say I'm trying to build my business, they don't quite want to help people.